bridge

 Religion

-Mal aire (bad air) - If cold or nighttime air enters into a body orifice, it can cause pain and distension.
-(Of course these could actually be symptoms of an ulcer or pneumonia.)
-To get the bad air out, a cup can be squeezed a little, then the rim surface pushed onto the skin, then let to reform its shape creating a little vaccuum, thereby raising the skin, and sucking out the bad air.
+Mal aire: (bad air) - If cold or nighttime air enters into a body orifice, it can cause, for example, discomfort, pain, cold symptoms, or a muscle spasm.
+To help alleviate the problem, a cup can be squeezed a little, then the rim surface pushed onto the skin, then let to reform its shape creating a little vaccuum, thereby suctioning the skin.
+Mi hija tiene dolor de espalda.
+Ella durmió con la ventana abierta, y estaba haciendo mucho frío.
+My daughter has back pain.
+She was sleeping with the window open, and it was very cold.

 Back to Home Page